eth-csem/csemlib/README.rst

    from csenlib.api import csem2vtk
    csem2vtk(depth=200, resolution=200, parameter="vsv", filename="extraction.vtk")

-This writes a VTK file that can be visualized with Paraview, for example.

 Below is an example of an extraction of the CSEM on to a grid, that is then written to the CSV file format.